-How to Integrate Diversity Policy into Your Study Programme
+How to Incorporate a Policy on Diversity into Your Study Programme

 Today’s society is very diverse.
 Inevitably, this means that our university and our study programmes face a number of challenges.
 Society needs highly educated knowledge workers who know how to deal with the present diversity.
 It is important, therefore, that students learn to deal with diversity and that they are prepared for a highly diverse work and research context.
 Strengthening diversity competencies is a challenge for every study programme.